AliDeV7/Phone.Number.Method/README.md

 - Convert Persian And Arabic Digits to English Digits.
 - Discover name of country from phone number.

-Some new Features will add to this package SOON!
+Some new features will add to this package SOON!

 ### Install
 After add Package to your project, Call this method to get correct phone number for you database: